Your shopping cart is empty!

 1981-Giorgio Chinaglia and Chico Borja score as the New York Cosmos shut down European player of the year Kevin Keegan and defeat Southampton 2-1 in a Trans-Atlantic Challenge Cup game at Giants Stadium.

-2006- The U.S. Women’s National Soccer Team opens its 2006 domestic schedule with a wild 3-2 win over Sweden on an oppressively hot day at the National Sports Center.
-U.S. captain Kristine Lilly snatches the win with a dramatic goal in the second minute of stoppage time.
+2006- Captain Kristine Lilly scores the game winner in the second minute of stoppage time as the U.S. Women’s National Team opens its 2006 domestic schedule with a wild 3-2 win over Sweden on an oppressively hot day at the National Sports Center in Blaine, Minn.

 2006-D.C.
 United scores a pair second half goals to defeat the Columbus Crew 3-2, pushing their unbeaten streak to 13 games and their win streak to six.